JHJORE/NeRF_in_Ue5/README.md

 We hope you enjoy this immersive experience of exploring the Equinor Business Center in Unreal Engine 5.
 Happy exploring!

-The following is a report of our findings this summer.
+**The Following presents a comprehensive summary of our research findings and achievements during our summer internship project for [Equinor](https://www.equinor.com).""

 # An Exploration of the Implementation of NeRF with Unreal Engine 5